Installation view of Pace at Art Basel Paris 2025

 The booth will also reflect Pace’s history as a champion of Minimalism, featuring works by key artists associated with the movement: Mary Corse, Lee Ufan, Agnes Martin, Robert Ryman, and Jiro Takamatsu.

-New and recent works by Yto Barrada, Nigel Cooke, Huong Dodinh, Torkwase Dyson, Pam Evelyn, Adrian Ghenie, Alicja Kwade, Li Hei Di, Robert Longo, Robert Mangold, Kylie Manning, Mao Yan, Adam Pendleton, Lauren Quin, and Arlene Shechet will figure prominently in the presentation.
+New and recent works by Yto Barrada, Nigel Cooke, Huong Dodinh, Torkwase Dyson, Pam Evelyn, Adrian Ghenie, Loie Hollowell, Alicja Kwade, Li Hei Di, Robert Longo, Robert Mangold, Kylie Manning, Mao Yan, Adam Pendleton, Lauren Quin, and Arlene Shechet will figure prominently in the presentation.

 Arlene Shechet’s large-scale sculpture Dawn (2024)—which she debuted in her sprawling 2024 exhibition Girl Group at Storm King Art Center in New York—will be exhibited outdoors along the city’s Avenue Winston Churchill as part of the fair’s public program.